 But First United Methodist Church Garland is not closed.
 Because our church is not a building.
 It's the people.
 It's us.
 The church - our church - is who we are, not where we go.

-As we shelter in place, doing our part to slow the spread of COVID-19 by wearing our masks, washing our hands, socially distancing and staying at home, we continue to do the work for which we are tasked as disciples of Christ.
+As we do our part to slow the spread of COVID-19 by wearing our masks, washing our hands, socially distancing and staying at home, we continue to do the work for which we are tasked as disciples of Christ.

 Josh Medlock, Director of Student Ministries is in fellowship with our First Youth via Zoom** at least twice a week.

 We pray for one another.

 Your pastors and church staff stay connected with church family and friends by phone, text, email and Facebook to address pastoral care needs when humanly possible under these extraordinary circumstances.